MallocSecurity/sdk/docs/getting-started.md

 - Android 9.0 (API level 28) or higher
 - Internet permission (for URL and SHA checking)
 - External storage permission (for Downloads folder scanning)
+- You will need the mallocSecuritySdkAuthToken and the api-key that are provided to you upon subscription.
+  (contact us at support@mallocprivacy.com if yuo dont have them)

 ## What’s Inside?